Chicky Starr: Early career (1975–1985)

-World Wrestling Council (1985–1991, 1995–1997, 1998–2000, 2002–present)
+WWC rebrand (1985–1991, 1995–1997, 1998–2000)

 In late 1985, Starr appeared in Puerto Rico World Wrestling Council (WWC).
 He became a villain when he accused his mentor El Invader #1 of holding him back.
 Starr challenged Invader #1 to a match, during which he attacked his mentor with a steel chair.
-Starr and Invader #1 feuded from the mid 1980s through the early 1990s.
+Starr and Invader #1 feuded from the mid-1980s through the early 1990s.
 They competed in a "Retirement vs. Hair" match won by Invader #1 at the 1987 WWC Anniversary card.
 This feud ended in 1991 when Starr left the WWC to start a new promotion called the American Wrestling Federation (AWF) with Hercules Ayala, former WWC announcer Hugo Savinovich and Gloria Uribe.

 Starr also became a manager and in early 1986, starting a faction initially known as El Club Deportivo (The Sports Club).
 He recruited Victor Rodriguez as his bodyguard.
 He also managed his kayfabe cousin Ron Starr.
 Other members of his group were Abdullah the Butcher, Al Perez, Sadistic Steve Strong, and Manny Fernandez.
 They feuded with El Invader #1 and Carlos Colon.
 In 1988, Starr defeated Rufus R. Jones to win the King of Wrestling crown.

 The feud with Invader #1 resumed in 1997 when Starr returned to WWC.
 He teamed with Invader #2 who had turned against Invader #1 earlier that year.
 Starr briefly made an alliance with Invader #1 that only lasted a couple of weeks before they started feuding again.
-The same year, Starr created a new alliance called Starr Corporation with Victor the Bodyguard Rodriguez and Angel Rodriguez.
+The same year, Starr created a new alliance called Starr Corporation with Victor "the Bodyguard" Rodriguez and Angel Rodriguez.
 Starr merged Starr Corporation with Ray Gonzalez's Familia del Milenio in the late 1990s and early 2000s.

-Starr won the WWC Universal Championship when he defeated Carlito in San Lorenzo, Puerto Rico in early 2003.
-In 2011 Starr defeated Invader #1 in a "Hair vs Hair" match.
-Also Chicky was a manager and was considered as the most important manager of Puerto Rico wrestling history and of the best around the world.
-With his stable named The Sports Club, Chicky was the official manager in WWC of names like Abdullah the Butcher, Stan Hansen, Bruiser Brody, Ron Starr, Al Pérez, Kareem Mohammed, Grizzly Boone, Jason the Terrible, Joe Leduc, Hercules Ayala, "Sadistic" Steve Strong, "Nature Boy" Buddy Landell, Ronnie Garvin, Harley Race, "The Raging Bull" Manny Fernández, Leo Burke, The Sheeperders, The Wild Samoans (Afa and Sika), The Samoan Swat Team, The Polynesian Prince, The Alaskan Hunters, Korsita Korchenko, Tama the Islander, Dandy Dan Kroffatt, Scott Hall, Abuda Dein, The Iron Sheik, Killer Khalifa, Invader#2, Crash the Eliminator (a.k.a.
-Hugh Morris), The Skywalker, Hurricane Castillo Jr., Victor the Bodyguard, "Dirty" Dutch Mantell, Ricky Banderas, Tower of Doom, Shane the Glamour Boy, "Mr.Ray-tings" Ray Gonzalez, Steve Corino, "The Precious One" Gilbert, Black Pain, The Sons of Samoa, Los Renegados del Infierno, Thunder and Lightning, Migthy Ursus, among others.